Sunday, January 24, 2016

 LW: Jorg Bohme

 As a professional he has played for FC Carl Zeiss Jena, 1.
 FC Nürnberg, Eintracht Frankfurt, 1860 München, Arminia Bielefeld, FC Schalke 04 and Borussia Mönchengladbach.
 On club level he won two German Cup trophies with FC Schalke 04.
-Capped 10 times and participated in the 2002 FIFA World Cup, where Germany finished as runners-up.
+He was capped 10 times and participated in the 2002 FIFA World Cup, where Germany finished as runners-up.

 FW: Andreas Thom

 In his career, Thom played as a forward for Dynamo Berlin, Bayer Leverkusen, Celtic and Hertha Berlin.
-He was one of the first East Germanb players to play for the unified Germany.
+He was the first East German to join a Bundesliga club in 1990.
+He was also one of the first East German players to play for the unified Germany.
 He played 51 times for East Germany throughout the 1980s and played 10 more times for the unified German national team in the early 1990s.
 He went to European Championship in 1992.

 Andreas Thom